basementstudio/commerce-toolkit/packages/shopify-helpers/README.md

 Exports:

-- `createStandardShopifyStorefrontSdk`: _function_ to create a shopify storefront sdk with pre made queries.
-We generally recommend you don't use this, and actually create the queries that fit your use case.
-- `useProductHelper`: _Hook_ that helps manage product state, such as options available, options selected, and variant selected.
+- `useProductFormHelper`: _Hook_ that helps manage product form state, such as options available, options selected, and variant selected.